hvanotten/webpack_weather/README.md

 - Weather Icon or background image will change depending on weather conditions.
 - User can search for weather information on other places

 Design

 - Headline at the top
 - Animated weather image under headline
-- the current local temp will be displayed in default (Celcius)
+- the current local temp will be displayed in default (Celsius)
 - show local time
 - show weather description
 - a search box will be present for searching weather for other locations